Mark Recchi: Playing career

-Having previously announced he would "sail off into the sunset" if Boston were victorious in the 2011 Stanley Cup Final, he announced his retirement in an interview with Ron MacLean of Hockey Night in Canada during the post-game Stanley Cup celebration.
+Having previously announced he would "sail off into the sunset" if Boston were victorious in the 2011 Stanley Cup Finals, he announced his retirement in an interview with Ron MacLean of Hockey Night in Canada during the post-game Stanley Cup celebration.
 Recchi was the last player active in professional hockey who had played in the NHL in the 1980s, finishing his career fourth all-time in games played and 12th all-time in points.

 Post-retirement

 Recchi is a co-owner of the Kamloops Blazers, along with Dallas Stars owner Tom Gaglardi and Jarome Iginla, Shane Doan and Darryl Sydor.

 In 2013, Recchi joined the Dallas Stars as a consultant along with former Stars Mike Modano and Marty Turco.

 On July 18, 2014, Recchi was hired as the Pittsburgh Penguins' player development coach.
 He was a part of the 2016 and 2017 Stanley Cup champion teams.
 He was subsequently promoted to director of player development on June 15, 2017.
 He was named the assistant coach on July 11, 2017, following the departure of Rick Tocchet, who was named the head coach of the Arizona Coyotes.

 Recchi did not have his contract renewed by the Penguins following the 2019-20 season.

 Recchi was hired by the New Jersey Devils as an assistant coach on September 8, 2020.
 He was subsequently fired by the Devils on May 4, 2022.
+The Columbus Blue Jackets hired Recchi as an assistant coach on September 25, 2023.